amckendry2/D-DSlackBot/README.md

 # DnDSlackBot
-Google Sheets API for running D&amp;D games via Slack
+Prototype Google Sheets API for running D&amp;D games via Slack

+The bot is accessed using slash commands in a Slack chat.
+The bot reads and update a Google Sheet containing character stats, and returns a message containing the action results.

 Images of example usage: